networkslab/BagGraph/README.md

 pip install -r requirements.txt --progress-bar off
 ```

 Note: When the datasets are small enough we include them in the repository, otherwise we point to the original source where they can be downloaded.
 We provide all pre-processing code and the plotting code for the diagrams in the paper.
+[Google Drive secondary repo with full datasets for experiments 1, 2, 4.](https://drive.google.com/drive/folders/1tpzJivhFtRCxeCOYnpoqpXKSAuCyoPFG?usp=sharing)

 ## Training
 All our experiments occupy separate folders.
 To run a specific experiment go to the appropriate directory and follow the instructions below.
 Unless otherwise specified, the datasets are included in the experiment subfolders.